frankng-sg/techy.asia/src/content/blog/42sg-guide-to-pipex.md

 tags:
   - how-to
   - 42singapore
-description: A simple guide to draw complex Sequence Diagram by coding
+description: A guide to solve the pipex problem from 42 Singapore programme
 ---

 ![Pipeline In Desert](@assets/pipeline-desert.jpg)